DEFRA/epr-backend/docs/architecture/discovery/forms-data-logical-data-model.md

 1. rename existing collections to `organisation_forms`, `registration_forms`, `accreditation_forms` and use organisation as new collection name.
    This can be down in straightforward manner with downtime.
 A bit more involved to deploy renaming without downtime One option is to deploy code change to fall back to new name if old name doesn't exist then deploy name change
-2. Use organisation_epr, or another name for new collection
+2. Use epr_organisations, or another name for new collection

 The rest of document assumes option#2 is being chosen as its less risky but this is not agreed yet.